• Skip to primary navigation

 1. Canola Oil

-Widely available and inexpensive, canola oil is an excellent choice and a great substitute for peanut oil.
+Widely available and inexpensive, canola oil is the best alternative and a great substitute for peanut oil.
 It has a neutral flavor, making it a good option for salad dressing.
 The smoke point of canola oil is around 400º F, which is slightly lower than peanut oil but still high enough to use for deep frying or stir-frying.

 2. Safflower Oil